 so as to make it easier for the borrower to repay the loan on time.
 Restructuring usually occurs in extreme conditions when borrowers are at the brink of bankruptcy or are deemed financially unstable and are unable to meet the further loan obligations.

-Loan restructuring is a more desperate option taken when borrowers are at the verge of defaulting.
-It is chosen when negotiating the alteration of an existing loan contract is the only way to avoid loan defaults.
+Loan restructuring is a more desperate option taken when borrowers are on the verge of defaulting.
+It is chosen when negotiating the alteration of an existing loan contract as the only way to avoid loan defaults.

 Can loan restructuring affect credit scores?

 Yes, restructuring negatively impacts your credit score.
-Which is why, it’s highly recommended that restructuring should be the last option, when no other options are available.
+This is why it’s highly recommended that restructuring should be the last option when no other options are available.

 However, One-time Loan Restructuring doesn't affect Credit Scores